2 Days Wine Focused Year-round

 Lunch in Chinon Old Town

-After lunch, spend 30 minutes exploring the old town's medieval streets and visiting the Musée du Vin et de la Tonnellerie (Wine and Barrel-Making Museum) if you're a completist (€5 entry, 30 minutes).
+After lunch, spend 30 minutes exploring the old town's medieval streets.
+The Musée du Vin et de la Tonnellerie (Wine and Barrel-Making Museum) is a short, useful detour if you want context on cooperage and regional viticulture (around €5 entry, 30 minutes).

 Late Afternoon — 3:00 PM